 The NeuralNET: Research to impact diagnosis, mechanistic understanding and treatment of children's brain and mental health disorders – a pilot study in cerebral palsy

-- Part 1 tells you the purpose of this study and what will happen if your child takes part.
+Part 1 tells you what the study is about and what will happen if your child joins in.

-- Part 2 gives you more detailed information about the study.
+Part 2 gives you more details about the study.

 Part 1

-All of these things could potentially improve medical care and outcomes.
-Offering WGS to children with cerebral palsy and collecting feedback about the testing from families will help us understand their attitudes toward this type of testing.
-It will also help us to ensure that the NHS WGS service meets the needs of patients, families, and doctors.
+All these things could improve care and outcomes.
+Knowing how you feel about this testing will also help make sure the NHS WGS service meets the needs of patients, families and doctors.

-Why has my child been invited to join the NeuralNET cerebral palsy pilot study?
+Why has my child been invited to take part?

-We are inviting children with a clinical diagnosis of cerebral palsy seen by three NHS services in Cambridge, Colchester, and Newcastle to take part in this study.
-We aim to recruit 66 children and their families.
+We are inviting children who have cerebral palsy who live in Cambridge, Luton and Bedfordshire, Colchester, and Newcastle to take part.
+We want 100 children to take part in this study.

 Do we have to take part?

-No. It is completely up to you and your child to decide whether to join the study.
-If you do join, you are free to withdraw at any time and you don’t have to tell us a reason.
-If you decide not to join or if you join and later decide to withdraw, your decision will not affect the healthcare your child receives in any way.
+No. It is up to you to decide if you want your child to join the study.
+If your child does join the study, they can leave the study at any time without giving a reason.
+If you say no, or if your child joins the study and later leaves it, this will not affect the NHS care your child gets in any way.

 What will the study involve if we take part?

-If you agree for your child to take part in the study, we will ask you to do the following:
+If you agree for your child to join the study, we will ask you to do these things:

 [Text description of above graphic]